-- 6.3.1 The Finance Director is responsible for the appropriate recovery action on all outstanding debts. - 6.3.2 Income not received should be dealt with in accordance with losses procedures (see also section 13). - 6.3.3 Overpayments should be detected (or preferably prevented) and recovery initiated.
+- 6.3.1 The Director of Finance is responsible for the appropriate recovery action on all outstanding debts. - 6.3.2 Income not received should be dealt with in accordance with losses procedures in section 16 (see also section 13). - 6.3.3 Overpayments should be detected (or preferably prevented) and recovery initiated.